memgraph/docs/cypher-manual/reading-existing-data.md

 ```

 In addition to general pattern matching, you can narrow the search down by
 specifying node labels and properties.
-Similarly, edge types and properties can
+Similarly, relationship types and properties can
 also be specified.
 For example, finding each node labeled as `Person` and with
 property `age` being 42, is done with the following query: